m-murasovs/webpack-redux-app/README.md

-# Relax, it's just practice
+# Redux / React / Typescript practice

 This project is a React, Redux, TypeScript practice app based on the Redux tutorial: <https://redux.js.org/tutorials/essentials>.
 The React and Redux parts are from the tutorial, and I added the TypeScript part myself.